Wind (song): Information

 Wind is Japanese singer-songwriter Koda Kumi's eleventh single in her 12 Singles Collection.
 It peaked on the Oricon Singles Charts at No. 3 and remained on the charts for six consecutive weeks.
 As with most of the singles, Wind was limited to 50,000 copies.

 Each single in the 12 Singles Collection had unique cover art based on certain cultures in various countries.
 The back cover of each single was a piece to a puzzle, which could only be completed by purchasing all twelve singles.
 The same was done for the obi strips, which contained a full image when arranged together in order.
 However, the obi strip image was omitted on the Hong Kong versions.

 The song was used as the theme song to Fuji TV's Torino 2006 Relay (トリノ2006 中継 / TORINO 2006 Chuukei).
 It was also used as Kumi's final performance song during a-nation '06, which was changed from "Shake It Up."

 "Wind" was the second pop song Kumi released during the collection series, the first being "Birthday Eve."
 The music video for the song featured Kumi's dog, Rum, becoming the second music video to do so, the first being "Candy."

-In 2011, Rum died due to heart issues.